wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-configuring-oracle-data-guard.md

 #### Create a password file

 To be able to ship and apply archived logs from the Primary server to the Standby server, the sys password must be identical on both primary and standby servers.
-That’s why you create a password file on the primary database and copy it to the Standby server.
+That's why you create a password file on the primary database and copy it to the Standby server.

 >[AZURE.IMPORTANT] When using Oracle Database 12c, there is a new user, **SYSDG**, which you can use to administer Oracle Data Guard.
 For more information, see [Changes in Oracle Database 12c Release](http://docs.oracle.com/cd/E16655_01/server.121/e10638/release_changes.htm).